Randy Collins, S.E.

 What has been your most rewarding professional experience?

-My involvement with FTF’s growth for over 20 years!
-I have worked with the firm behind the scenes and now “on the front line,” promoting FTF’s projects and engaging with clients and industry partners.
-Currently, business development and marketing are my sweet spots.
-I leveraged my previous career experience, marketing FTF’s expertise and capabilities, connecting with clients, and developing new business for the firm.
-I am grateful to have exposure to the company’s internal workings and the opportunity to promote FTF’s experience and value-add to clients and the industry.
-It is rewarding to be able to tell the company’s story.
+Being involved with the growth of FTF for over 20 years!
+I have worked with the firm behind the scenes and now “on the front line”, promoting FTF’s projects and engaging with clients and industry partners.
+Currently, business development and marketing are my sweet spots, leveraging my previous career experience, promoting/marketing FTF’s experience and capabilities, connecting with clients, developing new business for the the firm.
+I am grateful to have exposure to the internal workings of the company and now the opportunity to promote FTF’s experience and value-add to clients and the industry.

 What is your favorite FTF project?

-All of them!
-I love sharing the FTF’s stories and ensuring our projects are featured on our website and promoted in our newsletters and on social media.
-But if I had to pick a favorite, it would be when FTF creatively adapted a large-scale project seismic system to a single-family residence to address the client’s desire for their house to be both environmentally sustainable and seismically sustainable after an earthquake.
-To accomplish this, FTF designed an advanced lateral force-resisting system consisting of thirteen steel brace frames with viscous fluid dampers manufactured by Taylor Devices Inc. Our innovative approach significantly increased the structure’s seismic performance with only a tiny overall construction cost increase.
+All of them – I love sharing the FTF’s stories and making sure that our projects are featured on our website and promoted in our newsletters and on social media.
+But if I had to pick a favorite it would be when FTF creatively adapted a large-scale project seismic system to a single family residence to address the client’s desire for their house to not only be environmentally sustainable but also seismically sustainable after an earthquake.

 About